U.S. Visas

 Document Name: Divorce Certificate

-Special Seal(s) / Color / Format: small dark blue document
+Special Seal(s) / Color / Format: Dark blue, hard cover booklet.

 Registration Criteria: An application for a divorce certificate can be submitted only after the court decision has entered into force.
-If the couple does not have minor children, a court decision is not required and the application can be submitted based on mutual agreement.
+If the couple does not have minor children, a court decision is not required, and the application can be submitted based on a mutual agreement.

-Procedure for Obtaining: Applications should be submitted in person at the Public Service Centers.
-Documents needed are the following: Application, national identity documents from parties, a court decision copy (if applicable), and proof of payment.
+Procedure for Obtaining: Applicants must submit their applications in-person at local Civil Registry Offices.
+They need to provide an application form, national identity documents from parties, a court decision copy (if applicable), and proof of fee payment.

-On May 3, 2006, Tajikistan changed its Family Code to prohibit inter-country adoption of Tajik orphans.
-Couples that include a Tajik citizen may still adopt, but all other adoptions by non-Tajik citizens are forbidden by Tajik law.
+On May 3, 2006, Tajikistan changed its Family Code to ban inter-country adoption of Tajik orphans.
+Couples with at least one Tajik citizen can still adopt, but Tajik law all forbids all other adoptions by non-Tajik citizens.

 Available

-Issuing Authority Personnel Title: Department of Internal Affairs
+Issuing Authority Personnel Title: Local Departments of Internal Affairs.

 Police Certificates